 Real Treat is a Canadian company with distribution throughout the United States and Canada.
 To find a retailer near you, you can visit the interactive Stockists map on their website.

 Or you can just order the Ancho Chile Drinking Chocolate directly from the Real Treat online store.
-The mix is sold in single packs, bundles of three and bundles of six.
+The spiced hot cocoa mix is sold in single packs, bundles of three and bundles of six.

 Real Treat also sells a chile-free version of their vegan drinking chocolate mix called their Aromatic Drinking Chocolate Mix.
 Like the ancho chile version, the aromatic hot chocolate mix is certified organic.